The Life of St Nicholas

 He is considered to be, primarily, the patron saint of sailors, fishermen and merchants but also of children, thieves (who have repented), brewers, pawnbrokers and students.
 While Western culture has wrongly attributed Santa Claus as giving presents during Christmas, this folk tale came to rise due to Saint Nicholas' habit of secretly giving gifts and helping of those most in need.

-Saint Nicholas died in 342 AD at the age of 72.
-As it is tradition in the Orthodox Church, saints' feast days are celebrated on the day they die.
+Saint Nicholas was laid to rest in 342 AD at the age of 72.
+As it is tradition in the Orthodox Church, saints' feast days are celebrated on the day they are reposed.
 Accordingly, Saint Nicholas' feast day is on the 6th of December.